Digital Transformation

 Potential of AI in Healthcare

-Using trained AI to recognize and diagnose certain diseases within test results can greatly increase the number of patients being processed and diagnosed (in some cases, 4x as quickly), reducing wait times significantly.
+Using trained AI to recognize and diagnose certain diseases within test results can greatly increase the number of patients being processed and diagnosed, reducing wait times significantly.

 Wrapping Up on Smart Technology and Digital Transformation in Healthcare